remi-www/active_admin_basic_authorization_adapter/README.md

 destroy: #destroy
 ```

-You can also define new methods for you member_actions with the following code:
+You can also define new methods for your member_actions with the following code:

 ```ruby
 module ActiveAdmin